-At Museum Day 2018, we are staffing math activities we have developed, tested and improved over time at five locations.
-Our staff for the event comprises MathHappens interns and alumnis, UTeach math department students, and even a Texas State University math student.
+At Museum Day 2018, we staffed math activities that we have developed, tested and improved over time at five locations.
+Our staff for the event comprised MathHappens interns and alumnis, UTeach math department students, and even a Texas State University math student.
 We are really enjoying collaborations that bring new programming to museums, cultural institutions and their visitors, which bring positive community engagement experiences for the math and science university students who work with us.

 MathHappens is founded by Philip and Lauren Siegel.
 Philip is a managing partner at TritiumPartners, a growth equity fund in Austin, TX.
 He is a professor at the Acton School of Business and earned his bachelors and MBA at University of Chicago.
 Lauren is former head of Math at ACE Academy, a graduate of the UTeach teacher preparation program and holds a bachelors degree in Applied Mathematics from University of Chicago.
-MathHappens’ Project Manager is Abdulkarim Bora, a graduate of the University of Texas at Austin, who completed the UTeach Program in 2017 and is certified to teach math and physics for grades 7-12.
+MathHappens’ staff include Michelle Tat, a former intern who is working in the Austin office, and Jennifer June who is coordinating our projects in California.